Accio/accio.github.io/_posts/2020-06-19-hypothesis-testing.md

-The oldest is the [likelihood-ratio test](https://en.wikipedia.org/wiki/Likelihood-ratio_test), sometimes abbreviated as &lsduo;LQT&rsduo;.
+The oldest is the [likelihood-ratio test](https://en.wikipedia.org/wiki/Likelihood-ratio_test), sometimes abbreviated as &lsquo;LQT&rsquo;.
 It compares the goodness of fit of two statistical models being considered by the ratio of their likelihoods, which is found either by maximization over the entire parameter space, or either by imposing certain constraints.
 The constraints, for instance, can be expressed as